DigitalPublishingToolkit/OurCommons/md/16DNDiCase.md

 # 15. Developing Innovative Drugs Through the Commons: Lessons from the DNDi Experience

-by Jean-Francois Allesandrini, Benjamin Coriat and Spring Gombe
+by  Benjamin Coriat, Philippe Abecassis, Jean-Francois Allesandrini, Nathalie Coutinet and Stéphanie Leyronas

 In this paper we argue that DNDi, even though it belongs to the family of Product Development Partnerships (PDPs) created at the end of the